NGO-Algorithm-Audit/Bias_scan/README.md

 | #URLs           | -0.74095   | 0.00005 |

 #### Conclusion
-Tweets of users with a verified profile, below average number of mentions and URLs, and above average sentiment score are classified significantly more often as disinformation by the BERT-based classifier.
+Tweets of users with a verified profile, above average sentiment score and below average number URLs used in their tweets are classified significantly more often as disinformation by the BERT-based classifier.
 Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative disparities further.

 ### Case study 2 – XGBoost loan  approval classifier (German Credit data set)

 ![image](./images/Bias_scan_XGBoost_loan_approval_classifier.png)

-Statistical significant feature differences between cluster with most negative bias (cluster 3) and rest of dataset.
+Statistical significant feature differences between cluster with most negative bias (cluster 4, bias=-0.05) and rest of dataset.
 More details can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_loan_approval_classifier.ipynb).
 | feature             | difference | p-value |
 |---------------------|------------|---------|
 | real estate         | -0.69458   | 0.00000 |